realm/realm-java/ESOF-docs/Software Processes.md

 All PR's must be accompanied by related unit tests.
 All bug fixes must have a unit test proving that the bug is fixed.
 You can use ./realm/gradlew connectedCheck createDebugCoverageReport to generate a coverage report to check for missing unit test coverage.
 The aim is 100% code coverage.

 ### Evolution
-As a Agile project, Realm Java embraces change by considering issues filed by users.
+As an Agile project, Realm Java embraces change by considering issues filed by users.

 This project can evolve iteratively in two different ways, by adding features or correcting bugs.
 For this reason, Realm Java is divided in two main branches, both of which originate releases.

 The master branch is responsible for the creation of new features and major changes in the project.
-As a result is where new versions are released from.
+As a result, is where new versions are released from.

 On the other hand, the releases branch takes care of minor changes such as bug fixes, documentation, tests and build system.
 Patch versions are released from this branch.